Sema4AI/gallery/google-drive/README.md

 1. [Head to Google Developers Console](https://console.cloud.google.com/apis/dashboard) and create a new project (or select the one you already have).
 2. Enable API Access for the Project if you haven’t done it yet.
 3. Go to "APIs & Services > Credentials" and choose "Create credentials > Service account key".
-4. Fill out the form
+4. Fill out the form.
 5. Click “Create and continue” and then “Done”.
 6. Press “Manage service accounts” above Service Accounts.
 7. Press on ⋮ near recently created service account and select “Manage keys” and then click on “ADD KEY > Create new key”.
 8. Select JSON key type and press “Create”.

-If you are testing the actions locally with the action-server then add the `devdata/.env` file with the newly created json key or pass it as `google_credentials` request parameter.
+When testing actions locally with the action server, create a `devdata/.env` file based on the `devdata/.env.template`, including the newly created JSON key.
+Alternatively, you can provide it as a `google_credentials` form field in Action Server UI.